powdahound/campfire_export/README.md

 ## Exporting ##

-Just run `campfire_export` and your transcripts will be exported into a `campfire` directory in the current directory, with subdirectories for each site/room/year/month/day.
-In those directories, any uploaded files will be saved with their original filenames, in a directory named for the upload ID (since transcripts often have the same filename uploaded multiple times, e.g.
+Just run `campfire_export` and your transcripts will be exported into a `campfire` directory in the current directory (or your `export_basedir` setting), with subdirectories for each site/room/year/month/day.
+In those directories, any uploaded files will be saved with their original filenames, in a directory named for the upload ID (since transcripts often have the same filename uploaded multiple times, e.g. `Picture 1.png`).
-`Picture 1.png`).
 (Note that rooms and uploaded files may have odd filenames -- for instance, spaces in the file/directory names.)
 Errors that happen trying to export will be logged to `campfire/export_errors.txt`.

 The Gist I forked had a plaintext transcript export, which I've kept in as `transcript.txt` in each directory.
 However, the original XML and HTML are now